 8.4 Who can attend?

-Rapporteur group meetings are open to all ITU-T members .
+Rapporteur group meetings are open to all ITU-T entities entitled to participate in the work of the Question (Member States, Sector Members, Academia [PP Res.
+169] and Associates (of the parent study group) [WTSA Res.
+31]).

 The rapporteur may also exceptionally invite non ITU-T experts as appropriate ([WTSA Res.
 1], clause 2.3.1).
 These experts can only attend with the explicit invitation of the rapporteur.
 This in no way is intended to exclude participation by those the rapporteur believes will be valuable contributors.
-Rather, a rapporteur should know before a meeting just who is planning to attend, even if only to plan the facilities needed.
-If other experts show up uninvited, it is suggested that the rapporteur discuss their presence with the ITU-T experts (in private) to decide whether they should stay or not.
-In the end, however, it is the rapporteur's decision.
+Rather, a rapporteur should know before a meeting just who is planning to attend, even if only to plan the facilities needed. []

-"Uninvited experts" may not be familiar with the ITU-T procedures and they may have incurred considerable expenses to attend the meeting.
-Thus, "sending them home" should be a last resort.
-The rapporteur should organize meetings so that this is a rare occurrence.
+8.4-bis Announcement of intention to hold a meeting

+The intention to hold a Rapporteurs group meeting should be announced at Study Group or Working Party meetings as early as possible and with the sufficient level of details in order to allow delegates to make initial travel arrangements, in particular airline ticket and hotel bookings and start the visa applications that may be needed by the different participants.
+Normally, an convening letter (not a Collective letter) should be issued by the Host in coordination with TSB at least two months prior to the planned meeting, depending on the requirements for visa application for a particular country ([ITU-T A.1], clause 2.3.3.10 and 2.3.3.11).

-A preliminary announcement on the intention to 8.5 Final confirmation of the meeting
+8.5 Final confirmation of the meeting

-AT LEAST FOUR weeks prior to the date of the meeting, an e-mail message is sent to the WP and SG Chairmen, and to TSB requesting final approval to hold the meeting.
-This request should be a draft of the invitation letter which should include the final terms of reference, the identification of in-hand or promised contributions by title and source, the dates and agenda, and the location and host of the meeting.
+Normally at least two months prior to the date of the meeting, an e-mail message is sent to the WP and SG Chairmen, and to TSB requesting final confirmation to hold the meeting.
+This request should include a draft convening letter including the terms of reference, the identification of in-hand or promised contributions by title and source, the dates and agenda, and the location and host of the meeting.
 The SG management will consider whether holding the proposed rapporteur group meeting is warranted based on the information provided but also taking into consideration other aspects (e.g. collocation of meeting of other Questions, strategic importance of advancing a topic, etc.).

 NOTE – See also clause 8.1 above.

 [EDITOR NOTE:====Discussed until here at the 10/12/2017 RG-WM e-meeting]